ijeendu/Deploy-ML-Pipeline-in-Azure/README.md

 #### b.
 Create a compute cluster

-A compute cluster was created to be used for running the model training experiemnt.
+A compute cluster was created to be used for running the model training experiment.

 <p align="center">
 <img src="images/compute_cluster.png.png" width="800">